dmauser/azure-virtualwan/inter-region-nvabgp/README.md

 ## Intro

 The main goal of this lab is to demonstrate and validate the Azure Virtual WAN scenario to route traffic through an NVA (using a Linux VM NVA).
 The scenario is the same published by the vWAN official document [Scenario: Route traffic through an NVA](https://docs.microsoft.com/en-us/azure/virtual-wan/scenario-route-through-nva) but using BGP instead of vWAN static routes over Hub route table and connections.
+Additional reference for BGP peering can also be found in https://docs.microsoft.com/en-us/azure/virtual-wan/scenario-bgp-peering-hub

 ### Lab diagram